lucka-me/potori-swift/README.md

 4. Hit `⌘ R`

 ## Transfer from the Web App
 In this project, we implemented a new data structure without fully backward compatiable (which will also be implemented into the web app in the future).
-It will be fine to transfer data from the web app to this app with exporting & importing JSON file or sync with Google Drive, but it's not recommended to transfer backwards.
+It will be fine to transfer data from the web app to this app with exporting & importing JSON file or migrate from Google Drive, but it's not recommended to transfer backwards.

 For Google Drive sync, this app will download and upload `nominations.json`, it will not update `potori.json` used by the current web app.